phi1eas/canvas-api/README.md

 # Canvas modules to static Vuepress website
+This repository is a fork of [Roland Hoffman's repository](https://github.com/r-hoffmann/canvas-api), with minor updates to this readme and vuepress2pdf.py to make it work on UvA's Information Theory 2019-2020 course.
 This repository contains all elements needed to generate a static site from a course of Canvas.
 For now it contains the course Information Theory 2018-2019 taught at the UvA, which can be served immediately.

 # Information Theory 2018-2019
 If you just want to use this repository for Information Theory, follow the following steps.